 TOBACCO, ALCOHOL, AND ILLICIT DRUGS.

+Smoking is not permitted on the property.
 Alcoholic beverages are forbidden within the camp property at all times.
-Smoking is discouraged but if you must smoke do so away from the buildings, campsites and the youth.
 Use and or possession of illicit drugs is forbidden and will be reported to the proper authorities and the appropriate Commissioner.

 FIREARMS AND EXPLOSIVES:

 The possession of firearms and explosives of any description (including firecrackers, flares, fireworks or incendiary devices) on Camp property is forbidden.
-This includes air pressure weapons, sling shots, and archery equipment unless such devices are part of a camp program and prior authorization has been obtained
+This includes air pressure weapons, sling shots, and archery equipment unless such devices are part of a camp program and prior authorization has been obtained through the Warden and Council IAW BP&P 13016.

 CAMPSITES AND TEMPORARY STRUCTURES: